Green Card for PhD Holders: The Complete EB-1 Guide for 2025

 When is my priority date?
 This is the day USCIS receives your I-140.

-Once the USCIS receives your petition, that date is marked as your “priority date.”
+Once the USCIS receives your EB-1 petition, that date is marked as your “priority date.”
 Each month the Department of State releases a visa bulletin that shows the “final action dates” for green card petitions based on the different kinds of green cards and the country the beneficiary is from.
 Once your priority date matches the final action date in your category, it will be considered “current,” allowing you to move on to the next step.

-Once your priority date matches the final action date in your category, you can move on to the next step.
+Once your priority date matches the final action date in your category, a green card becomes available for issuance.

 If you are inside the U.S. when your priority date becomes current, you can submit an I-485 application to adjust your status to permanent resident (green card holder).
-This step also takes an average of 6 months depending on the service center.
+This step also takes an average of 6-12 months months depending on the service center.

 What If I Am Outside the U.S.?